The Amazing Tree-Climbing Goats of Morocco

 Me: “How do they get up there?”

 This was the beginning of my pilgrimage to see this ‘wonder of the animal kingdom’.
 I couldn’t get it out of my mind…like the time I heard that the Russian Cat Circus was performing in Tribeca…I HAD to go and see these crazy Russian housecats perform tricks!
-I was obsessed with the goats, my brain would sit and chew on it and I just couldn’t come up with any feasible explanation on how they climbed the trees.
+I was obsessed with the goats; my brain would sit and chew on them, and I just couldn’t come up with any feasible explanation for how they climbed the trees.
 Sure, mountain goats are definitely nimble…but climbing a mountain and climbing a tree seems totally different to me….I mean…how do they get up the tree trunk to the first branches?
-I sort of rallied everyone’s interest in the goats and they too started questioning the goats in trees.
+I sort of rallied everyone’s interest in the goats, and they, too, started questioning the goats in trees.
 I talked about it all the time – and we all came up with a number of theories on how the goats got up in the trees.

 How do goats climb trees?

 I thought that they were maybe like reindeer, flew up in the trees somehow.
-Rob thought that maybe the goats just grew on the trees and when they matured enough, they just fell out of the tree and started walking on the ground…kind of like a childbirth of sorts.
-Janelle thought that they took a running jump.
+Rob thought that maybe the goats just grew on the trees, and when they matured enough, they just fell out of the tree and started walking on the ground…kind of like a childbirth of sorts.
+Janelle thought that they had taken a running jump.
 Sara thought that they hopped up in the trees and from branch to branch.
-Someone also threw out the possibility of retractable, special hoofs that would enable them to grip the tree better, and then of course there was the Spiderman theory…sticky stuff on their hoofs.
+Someone also threw out the possibility of retractable, special hoofs that would enable them to grip the tree better, and then, of course, there was the Spiderman theory…sticky stuff on their hoofs.
 None of them seemed to make sense…but we had no better explanations.

-Apparently the goats climbed specific trees, Argan trees, mainly found in the southern part of Morocco.
-They are a thorny evergreen variety that grow in drought-ridden areas…they are hearty.
-The Argan trees have fruits on them that the goats like to eat – actually, I think the goats are driven up into the trees in order to find food to graze on since it is so dry in these areas, the true definition of adaptation!
+Apparently, the goats climbed specific trees, such as Argan trees, which are mainly found in the southern part of Morocco.
+They are a thorny evergreen variety that grows in drought-ridden areas…they are hearty.
+The Argan trees have fruits on them that the goats like to eat – actually, I think the goats are driven up into the trees in order to find food to graze on since it is so dry in these areas; the true definition of adaptation!
 People actually use these fruits to make oils that are very healthy and nutty tasting.
-Plus they make lotions, and other cosmetic products out of the argan oil.
+Plus, they make lotions and other cosmetic products out of argan oil.
 Many of the local women have formed a cooperative to manufacture the oil by hand…a painstaking but prosperous job for women in the country.

-The only problem with the goats in trees is that on our 21 day tour of Morocco, we weren’t heading to the south where the goats supposedly hung out in trees.
+The only problem with the goats in trees is that on our 21-day tour of Morocco, we weren’t heading to the south, where the goats supposedly hung out in trees.
 We seemed to go everywhere else in Morocco and experience every bit of culture…but the goats weren’t on our itinerary…damn.
-I really was hot on the idea of seeing these goats – it was my singular focus – I would pay large sums of dirham to someone that could take me to them!
-Karina did mention that the closest we’d be to that part of Morocco was when we were in Essaouria.
+I really was hot on the idea of seeing these goats – it was my singular focus – I would pay large sums of dirham to someone who could take me to them!
+Karina mentioned that the closest we’d been to that part of Morocco was when we were in Essaouira.
 She went on to say that she would ask around and see if there was any way that someone would take me to Agadir to see the goats.
 I was so excited at this prospect…I had to see these amazing goats!

 Searching out the elusive tree-climbing goats

-When we arrived in Essaouria, Karina contacted one of the local guides that they use to see if she could get any info on the goats.
-In a matter-of-fact manner he said “Yes, you can see the goats – they are around this area too, about 25 km away” I was jumping for joy as if I were 5 years old and I had just woken up Christmas morning and saw my Barbie Dream House sitting under the tree!
-Since I had talked about the goats throughout our trip, I had peaked everyone else’s interest too…and they also wanted to come see the amazing goats.
+When we arrived in Essaouira, Karina contacted one of the local guides that they use to see if she could get any info on the goats.
+In a matter-of-fact manner, he said, “Yes, you can see the goats – they are around this area too, about 25 km away.”
+I was jumping for joy as if I were 5 years old and I had just woken up Christmas morning and saw my Barbie Dream House sitting under the tree!
+Since I had talked about the goats throughout our trip, I had piqued everyone else’s interest, too…and they also wanted to see the amazing goats.
 I asked the guide if we were guaranteed to see goats….and I got the answer, “Inshallah”…Arabic for ‘If God wants it’…a popular saying among Moroccans – throw it at the end of any sentence and you will feel like a local.

-Hmmm – the inshallah answer dashed some of my hopes – what if God wasn’t on my side for this pilgrimage…instead I may be wandering in the dessert for 40 days looking for goats with a taxi driver.
+Hmmm – the inshallah answer dashed some of my hopes – what if God wasn’t on my side for this pilgrimage…instead, I may be wandering in the desert for 40 days looking for goats with a taxi driver.
 However, I still felt like I should gamble and take the pilgrimage – Moses did…so why shouldn’t I?

-I armed myself with all of my cameras and lenses that morning, and all 6 of us took off at 8:30 cramming into a little 4 door old Mercedes grand taxi.
-It was a painful, cramped ride, but I was willing to live through the fact that my right butt cheek had fell asleep and it was sweltering already at 8:30…it would all be worth it to see the miraculous goats.
-I felt like Dorothy heading off in search of Oz and the Wizard…heck….she saw flying monkeys, that didn’t seem so different from goats in trees if you ask me.
+I armed myself with all of my cameras and lenses that morning, and all 6 of us took off at 8:30, cramming into a little 4-door old Mercedes grand taxi.
+It was a painful, cramped ride, but I was willing to live through the fact that my right butt cheek had fallen asleep, and it was sweltering already at 8:30…it would all be worth it to see the miraculous goats.
+I felt like Dorothy heading off in search of Oz and the Wizard…heck….she saw flying monkeys that didn’t seem so different from goats in trees if you ask me.

-After another 15 minutes we saw plenty of goats, just none in the trees.
-I was starting to feel like I had lead everyone on a wild goose chase…we were sardines in the grand taxi, we were sweaty and hot, and none of had eaten breakfast…and there were no goats.
+After another 15 minutes, we saw plenty of goats, but there were just none in the trees.
+I was starting to feel like I had led everyone on a wild goose chase…we were sardines in the grand taxi, we were sweaty and hot, and none of us had eaten breakfast…and there were no goats.
 Just when I was giving up hope…we rounded a corner and saw a goat herder with a big group of goats, they were huddling around the bushes, and a big tree in the center of a field.
-I scanned the tree quickly and then I saw it…a white furry shape in the tree, then a black furry shape in the tree, and then another, and another….goats in trees!!!
+I scanned the tree quickly, and then I saw it…a white furry shape in the tree, then a black furry shape in the tree, and then another, and another….goats in trees!!!
 It was a miracle!
-We all screamed in excitement and the taxi driver pulled over and quickly got out of our clown car to cross the road and get a closer look.
+We all screamed in excitement, and the taxi driver pulled over and quickly got out of our clown car to cross the road and get a closer look.

 Goat climbing mystery solved

-The herder had to move the goats along so we thanked him (I’m sure he was confused as to why) and we all crammed back into the grand taxi to head back to Essaouria.
+The herder had to move the goats along, so we thanked him (I’m sure he was confused as to why), and we all crammed back into the grand taxi to head back to Essaouira.
 I was so excited about our find that I was giddy all day.
-My trip felt complete now, and it would be one of my highlights of the 21 days I spent in Morocco.
+My trip felt complete now, and it would be one of the highlights of the 21 days I spent in Morocco.
 My pilgrimage was a success – next, I may part the Red Sea!

 Humdulilah!
 (Arabic meaning Praise God!)